 Printer Friendly Version

 Levels of LPA are relatively stable in individuals over time, but vary up to 1000-fold between individuals, presumably on a genetic basis.
-A single nucleotide polymorphism (LPA rs3798220) has been identified in the LPA gene that has been associated with both elevated levels of Lipoprotein (a) and an increased risk of cardiovascular disease.
-Mendelian randomization studies have supported the hypothesis that these genetic variants, and the subsequent increase in LPA levels, are causative of cardiovascular disease.
+A single nucleotide polymorphism (LPA rs3798220) in the LPA gene, has been associated with both elevated levels of Lipoprotein (a) and an increased risk of cardiovascular disease.
+This polymorphism substitutes methionine for isoleucine at amino acid position 4399 and is also called I4399M.
+Mendelian randomization studies have supported the hypothesis that this genetic variant, and the subsequent increase in LPA levels, are causative of cardiovascular disease.

-LPA-Aspirin Check® is a commercially available genetic test (Berkeley HeartLab) that detects the presence of the rs3798220 allele.
-Patients with a positive test for rs3798220 have a higher risk for thrombosis, and therefore may derive more benefit from the anti-thrombotic properties of ASA.
-It has been proposed that the additional information obtained from the LAP-Aspirin Check test may aid physicians in better estimating the benefit/risk of ASA therapy, and therefore may aid in deciding whether to prescribe ASA for individual patients.
+LPA-Aspirin Genotype is a commercially available genetic test (Berkeley HeartLab, a Quest Diagnostics service) that detects the presence of the rs3798220 allele.
+Patients with a positive test for rs3798220 have a higher risk for thrombosis, and therefore may derive more benefit from the anti-thrombotic properties of aspirin.
+It has been proposed that the additional information obtained from the LPA-Aspirin Check® test may aid physicians in better estimating the benefit/risk of aspirin therapy and therefore may aid in deciding whether to prescribe aspirin for individual patients.

 A related medical policy is Measurement of Lipoprotein-Associated Phospholipase A2 (Lp-PLA2) in the Assessment of Cardiovascular Risk.

-POLICYThe use of genetic testing for the rs3798220 allele (LPA-Aspirin Check®) is considered investigational in patients who are being considered for treatment with aspirin to reduce risk of cardiovascular events.
+POLICYThe use of genetic testing for the LPA rs3798220 allele (LPA-Aspirin Genotype) is considered investigational in patients who are being considered for treatment with aspirin to reduce risk of cardiovascular events.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.